 Just a couple of months after the initial idea, Foodbyte became a reality.
 The initiative achieved GS1 certification and is now available for use by any manufacturers in the Netherlands who want to add their products to GS1.

 Foodbyte employees drive up and down the country to conduct checks in warehouses nationwide.
 Koelewijn: “This avoids manufacturers having to wait so long for the necessary check before their products can be listed in GS1.
 Thanks to optimizing the supply chain, we can perform an assessment within five working days.”
 Achieving that was not without its technological challenges, because the success of Foodbyte depended on Koelewijn and his team having access to data-checking software.
 “SyncForce provided the solution by helping to develop the Physical Data Quality (PDQ) checker based on SyncForce technology.
-Product manufacturers, who are on the SyncForce platform, now have the option to use the Foodbyte PDQ checker.”
+Product manufacturers, who are on the SyncForce platform, now have the option to use the Foodbyte Data Management Services (DMS).”

 “We’ve believed in this innovative initiative right from the start,” says SyncForce founder Hans de Gier.
 “At Foodbyte, they know how the food industry works.
 This has created a unique new player that can take care of the listing as part of the regular process, directly integrated with the SyncForce platform.
 This strategic partnership enables us to offer manufacturers an extra service, directly connected to Foodbyte.”